SPRING BREAK™ Experience FIJI – Top 10 Fijian Words

 It’s safe to say that wherever you go in the world local people will be over the moon at the effort you make to communicate with them…they’ll still answer in English though!
 English is one of the official languages of Fiji.

-All our resort staff and SPRING BREAK™ Experience FIJI can speak English, so no need to be fluent in Fijian!
+All our island staff and SPRING BREAK™ Experience FIJI can speak English, so no need to be fluent in Fijian!
 We just thought you’d like to know a few Fijian words and phrases so you can spread the Spring Break love a little further!

 Bula Bula Bula!
 You’ve seen this word crop up there and there on our website but what does it mean?
 Bula means hello in Fijian.

 Don’t really need to say any more than that, do we?!